Eliminate Inequities for All

 Focus on Equity

 A focus on equity guides all team decisions.
-To develop a focus on equity requires a thorough understanding of the educational history of marginalization, a shift from deficit vs. assets thinking and practice, advance our own identity development across differences, apply the equity research, complete an equity audit, and develop Equity Non-Negotiables.
+To develop a focus on equity requires a thorough understanding of the educational history of marginalization, a shift from deficit vs. assets-based thinking and practice, advance our own identity development across differences, apply the equity research, complete an equity audit, and develop Equity Non-Negotiables.

 Cornerstone 2